chronicblondiee/elastic-alternatives-benchmarks/README.md

 -   **Kubernetes Deployment:** Each alternative must be deployable on a standard Kubernetes cluster.
 Installation guides using Helm or Operators are preferred.
 -   **ARM Compatibility:** The alternative must have official or community support for running on ARM64 architecture.
 -   **Core Search Capabilities:** The alternative should offer core functionalities similar to Elasticsearch, such as full-text search, indexing, and querying capabilities.
+-   **Benchmarking:** Provide tools and scripts to measure indexing and search performance.

 ## Included Alternatives